cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - G\_Decaf448.group\_order = l = 2^446 -
     13818066809895115352007386748515426880336692474882178609894547503885

+CPace cipher suites using G\_Decaf448 MUST use a hash function producing at least H.b\_max\_in\_bytes >= 112 bytes of output.
+It is RECOMMENDED to use G\_Decaf448 in combination with SHAKE-256.

 For both abstractions the following definitions apply:

 - It is RECOMMENDED to implement G.sample\_scalar() as follows.

-First set scalar = sample\_random\_bytes(G.group\_size\_bytes).
-Then clear the most significant bits larger than group\_size\_bits,  interpret the result as the little-endian encoding of an integer value and return the result.
-Alternatively, it is also suitable to use uniform sampling between 1 and (G.group\_order - 1).
+-- Set scalar = sample\_random\_bytes(G.group\_size\_bytes).

+-- Then clear the most significant bits larger than group\_size\_bits.

+-- Interpret the result as the little-endian encoding of an integer value and return the result.

+-  Alternatively, G.sample\_scalar() MAY also implement uniform sampling between 1 and (G.group\_order - 1).
+(The more complex
+uniform sampling process might provide a larger side-channel attack surface for embedded systems in hostile environments.)

 - G.scalar\_mult(y,\_g) SHALL operate on a scalar y and a group element \_g in the internal representation of the group abstraction environment.
 It returns the value Y = encode(\_g^y), i.e. a value using the public encoding.